DerKaiser2023/MCH-mocmaster/README.md

 # MCH-mocmaster

 This repository is meant to turn the base mod of mcheli overdrive into a pile of flaming garbage since thats the only thing somehow do. please dont really ask for help, i know what the fuck im doing.
-This is a derivative of the source code found [[here](https://github.com/RagexPrince683/MCH-mocmaster)]
+The is a derivative of the source code can be found [[here](https://github.com/RagexPrince683/MCH-mocmaster)]

 # NOTICE: this flaming garbage is somehow still in development

+# setup by @RagexPrince683
+- i will do my own setup possibly

 I use and set this up with intellij

 you need jdk-8u361-windows and if your on 64x 64x 32 for 32.